-Project optimization: The Company is carrying out an optimization study of the PEA aiming to add significant value to the project through potential economic improvements.
-This work includes a review of the Zinc Zone mineral resources, in particular the grade of the South and West Ayawilca zinc zones following the 2019 drill program.
-The Company is also reviewing other PEA assumptions such as the mine plan, mining method, cut-off grade, metals prices, and so on.
+Project optimization: The Company is carrying out an optimization study of the PEA mine plan aiming to add value to the project through potential economic improvements.
+This work includes a review of the Zinc Zone mineral resources, in particular the high-grade South and West Ayawilca Zinc Zones following the 2019 drill program.
 This work is involving external independent consultants and is ongoing.

-Project exploration: The 2019 drill program has significantly improved the understanding of the controls of the Zinc Zone mineralization, and in particular improved our geological model of the deposit.
-This work has generated new ideas for potential target areas of mineralization that are yet to be tested.
-Exploration will continue to be a focus in 2020 seeking additional resources, as mineralization remains open to the north, west, and east of the current Zinc Zone resource.
-An exploration drill program is expected to commence following the wet season in O2 2020.
+Project exploration: The 2019 drill program has significantly improved the understanding of the controls of the Zinc Zone mineralization, and in particular improved our geological model and structural controls of the deposit.
+This work has generated new ideas for new target areas which have not yet been tested.
+Exploration will continue to be a focus in 2020 seeking additional high-grade resources, as mineralization remains open to the north, west, and east of the current Zinc Zone resource.
+An exploration drill program is expected to commence following the wet season in Q2/2020.

 Infill drilling and permit extension: The Company has a current drill permit in place over approximately 300 hectares covering the Zinc Zone and Colquipucro resources.
 Additional infill drilling is planned in 2020, to continue to upgrade inferred resources to the measured - indicated resource categories at South and West Ayawilca.
-Additional permitting is also required to extend the permit to cover key targets which lie outside of the current permitted area (including the Yanapizgo and Far South Ayawilca areas).
+Additional permitting is required to extend the permit to cover key targets which lie outside of the current permitted area (including the Yanapizgo and Far South Ayawilca areas).
 Acquiring extended permits will be a focus in 2020.
 The Company plans to continue to advance the Ayawilca Project towards development of the Zinc Zone resource.

-Regional exploration: Tinka is currently evaluating exploration targets within the Company's 17,000 hectares of mining concessions at Ayawilca.
+Regional exploration: Tinka is currently evaluating exploration targets within its 17,000 hectares of mining concessions at Ayawilca.
 An extensive soil sampling program (including several hundred samples) is currently being undertaken, along with geological mapping and prospecting, at several of the highest priority targets.
 The results of this program will be released once the field work is completed and results have been fully assessed.